o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 2. In O3DE Editor, from the **Tools** menu, select **Landscape Canvas**.

-3. In Landscape Canvas, from the **File** menu, choose **New Asset** (hotkey **Ctrl+N**).
+3. In Landscape Canvas, from the **File** menu, choose **New Asset** (hotkey **Ctrl + N**).
 Notice that a new graph named Entity1 appears in the Landscape Canvas view.
 In O3DE Editor, a corresponding entity is created that contains a **Landscape Canvas** component.
 As you work in Landscape Canvas, additional entities are created and added as children of Entity1.
 You can rename the entities created by Landscape Canvas.

 4. In Landscape Canvas, in the **Node Palette**, expand the **Terrain** node list, and drag a **Terrain Layer Spawner** node into the graph.
 Notice that in O3DE Editor, a new child entity named Entity2 is created with the necessary components for a terrain spawner.
 Also notice that the components are displayed in **Node Inspector** in Landscape Canvas.